markisrt4/mrtechforge.github.io/faq.md

 ## **Do you travel for in-person support?**
 <details><summary>Click to expand</summary>
-Yes — within reasonable driving distance of the metro Detroit area
+Yes — within reasonable driving distance of the metro Detroit area.
 (If you're far away, remote might be faster!)
 </details>